ajaila/ajaila/README.md

 ```

 ## Creating a new project
 Let's see the framework in action.
+As an example, we'll build a linear regression to predict Total Worlds GDP for the end of 2013.
 To create a new project we write:
 ```
 mac-r@ubuntu:~$ ajaila new SuperProject
 ```